 After clearly articulating the facts, students step back and look at their findings as a whole to determine the evolution of the court's thinking over time.
 This project helps students to learn and hone various research, time management, organization and writing skills.

-Identity week is an interactive weeklong program that is an integral part of the Class VI experience.
-Through the use of media, discussion, simulations, and activities, students explore 4 major questions: (1) What is my identity?
+Identity Week is an interactive weeklong program that is an integral part of the Class VI experience.
+Through the use of media, discussion, simulations, and activities, students explore four major questions: (1) What is my identity?
 (2) What are the identities of my classmates and teachers?
 (3) How can we support all identities in our community?
 (4) What is unique about our community?
-The experience is eye-opening, reflective, challenging, and safe and culminates in a trip to a Boston neighborhood and the creation of community maps using multimedia technology.
+The experience is eye-opening, reflective, challenging and safe and culminates in a trip to a Boston neighborhood and the creation of community maps using multimedia technology.

-Just after Civics students have completed study of the the three branches of the United States Government, Class V students spend three days and two nights in Washington, D.C.
+Just after Civics students have completed the study of the the three branches of the United States government, Class V students spend three days and two nights in Washington, D.C.

 National monuments and museums serve as the backdrop for a hands-on exploration of our government system and our nation’s history.

-Highlights include the Holocaust Museum, The Newseum, The Smithsonian Museum, and a visit with a Massachusetts Congressman.
+Highlights of the trip include the Holocaust Museum, The Newseum, The African American History Museum, The Smithsonian Museum and a visit with a Massachusetts member of Congress.

 In January, Class VI students study one of the thousands of endangered species in the world and create two products: a research paper modeled after an article in Science World magazine and a Public Service Announcement (PSA) using iMovie.